 For example, a recent study shows that patients with severe and moderate obstructive sleep apnea had higher left ventricular mass and left ventricular mass index, and left ventricular global dysfunction.

-If you have central apnea you should be careful.
+If you have central apnea, your situation can be more dangerous compared with people who have obstructive apnea.
 Most individuals with central sleep apnea have heart failure, and they also have an increased risk of death.

-All this side effects of sleep apnea can worsen congestive heart failure.
+All these side effects of apnea in sleep can worsen congestive heart failure.

 Other heart failure causes are: